CodeBlack32/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

-Sessions are used to store bits of information within an app or web app as a coolkie. this is so info can be accessed locally at an instant for use.
+Sessions are used to store bits of information within an app or web app as a cookie. this is so info can be accessed locally at an instant for use.

 JSON Web Token is a self-contained way for securely transmitting information between parties as a JSON object.